JasherIO/jasher.io/src/data/blog/2018-11-02-guidelines-to-broadcasting-rocket-league.md

    2. Click **Camera**
    3. Uncheck **Camera Shake**
 * Appear offline on Steam
-   * AFAIK, you cannot disable Steam friend request notifications.
-So, if you are capturing the display, the broadcast picks up the notifications.
+   * If the display is captured, Steam friend request notifications broadcast to the stream.
+Appearing offline avoids this issue.
 * Hide unnecessary HUD elements
    1. Click **Spectate**
    2. Hit the **H** key